ros-event-camera/metavision_driver/README.md

 ### Running the driver

-You can just start up a ROS2 node:
+You can just start up a ROS node:

 ```bash
 ros2 launch metavision_driver driver_node.launch.py        # (run as node)